-At the Law Offices of Jonathan F. Marshall, our death benefit claims attorneys can assist a construction accident victim’s family — we have the training and experience to help survivors collect benefits due to them under New Jersey law.
+At New Jersey Workers Compensation Lawyer, our death benefit claims attorneys can assist an excavator operators victim’s family — we have the training and experience to help survivors collect benefits due to them under New Jersey law.
 When it comes to cases of wrongful death caused by a third party, the family may seek relief from a third party believed to be responsible for the victim’s death.

 Death could be attributed to a fatal concussion or closed-head injury, compound fracture or any other injury that may have led to massive blood loss before EMS crews could arrive to provide critical care.
 Our seasoned legal experts can provide guidance to surviving family members in such instances, in addition to providing assistance when filing for death benefits.